Saving Christmas: Critical response

 Saving Christmas was universally panned by critics, and is often considered to be one of the worst films ever made.
+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 9 critics, indicating "overwhelming dislike".

 New York Times film critic Ben Kenigsberg said that Cameron's acting "sounds so forced you half-expect the camera to pull back to reveal hostage takers".
 In 2016 the Billings Gazette named it the worst Christmas movie of all time, and Will Nicol of Digital Trends included it on his list of the ten worst movies ever made.
 Christy Lemire picked Saving Christmas as the worst film she has ever reviewed.

 In The Christian Post, an evangelical Christian newspaper, Emma Koonse wrote, "[Kirk Cameron] dismisses theories that Christmas is derived in [sic] the pagan celebration of Winter Solstice in Saving Christmas, offering viewers a Biblical reference to items such as the Christmas tree instead.
 Furthermore, the film reveals Cameron's take on Santa Claus, the three wise men, and why Christmas is celebrated on Dec.
 25 each year...
 Although Cameron attempts to defend Christmas traditions in Saving Christmas, many Christians remain divided over what the Bible says about celebrating Christ's birth as well as where the varied Christmas traditions originated and what the customs mean in reference to Jesus."